The Hudson (song): Release and reception

+Commercial performance

+"The Hudson" saw Macdonald return to the Top 100 of the singles charts in her native Scotland since the release of her single "Slow It Down" in 2012.
+It peaked at number twelve on the official Scottish Singles Charts which was her highest position on the Scottish charts since "Slow It Down" reached number sixteen in 2012.
+In the United Kingdom, it failed to chart within the official UK Top 100 Singles Charts, however, it did reach number fifty five on the UK Singles Downloads Chart.

 Music video

 A music video to accompany the release of "The Hudson" was first released onto YouTube on 17 September 2020.
 The video was directed by Rubber.
 Talking about the video, Macdonald said, "The Hudson is such a special song because of the back story, and I felt like it needed a striking video to really highlight the story.
 It feels cinematic and highlights the feelings of lost love and hindsight, looking back and wondering if life could have panned out differently – it’s something we all do and yet we'll never know the answer.
 Making this video in the midst of a pandemic was absolutely crazy.
 Having a team across the Atlantic working away in New York City whilst we sat at home was strange.
 I didn't know how we'd make it work or how my images would tie in with the images from NYC but I'm so pleased with the final outcome.
 I’ve always wanted to make a video that feels like a movie and I think I’m finally there.
 Enjoy!"